collective-soundworks/soundworks/README.md

 var now = sync.getLocalTime() // current time in the server clock time
 ```

-## Examples
+## Example

-Let's build a simple scenario using *Soundworks*, that we'll call *Beats*.
-In *Beats*, all the players regularly emit a (high pitched) sound at the same time.
+In this section, we will build a simple scenario using *Soundworks*, that we'll call *My Scenario*.
+In *My Scenario*, any client that connects to the server plays a sound when joining the performance.

 ### 1. Create a new *Soundworks* project